Blairscove House Restaurant

 Local cheeses are still offered, of course, and a meal here always ends on a high note, with the famous dessert selection - formerly displayed on the grand piano, these sweet temptations are now laid out on a sideboard in the conservatory, allowing diners to linger more discreetly over those difficult choices…’ - Georgina Campbell

-Blairscove Restaurant is open for dinner Tuesday to Saturday from mid-March to the end of October
+Blairscove Restaurant is open for dinner Tuesday to Saturday from mid-March to early November

 - Ask a Question